Saconyfx/Saconyfx/README.md

 ---

-### 👋 About Me
+## About Me
-- 🌱 I’m currently enhancing my skills in Red Teaming Activities and Exploit Development
+	•	🌱 Currently building deeper expertise in red teaming and exploit development
-- 🔎 Ask me about Penetration Testing, Vulnerability Assessment, and Cyber Threat Analysis
+	•	🔎 Ask me about penetration testing, vulnerability assessment, and offensive security analysis
-- 🛡️ Passionate about Ethical Hacking and Defensive Security Strategies
+	•	🛡️ Passionate about ethical hacking and understanding how systems break to make them stronger
-- 🌐 Exploring advanced techniques in Red Team Operations
+	•	🌐 Exploring advanced red team techniques across web, AI, and Web3 systems
--

 ---